scramjetorg/platform-docs/dictionary.md

 Application Interface is an interface exposed by [Sequence](#sequence) to communicate with the [Runner](runner)

+### Arguments

+Instance parameters, also known as function arguments.
+They are passed to a Sequence during start and are used as Instance parameters, affecting how the Instance works.
+Specific handling of the parameters depends on the Sequence code.
+Arguments are optional, in particular, the Sequence might not require any arguments to be passed.

 ### Artifact

 Artifacts are byproducts of software development, e.g. project diagrams, plans, etc. In fact, this dictionary is also an [artifact](https://en.wikipedia.org/wiki/Artifact_(software_development))